+Update 27/6/19

+Anglia has ow mapped on Geo Rinim digitally 1200 access points and Romford Du will be complete in about 4 weeks.
+Seeking ways of taking this information live for the rail community to be able to use as true access information.

 The second part of this is to provide a physical sign on site conforming the location the team are at, where there is the possibility of confusion, through either multiple access points or access points to different parts of the network off the same road.